The Bach Choir: 20th century

 In October 1927, the start of the 1927/28 season, Vaughan Williams announced his intention to resign to concentrate on composing.
 He gave a season's notice, giving the choir what was considered ample time to find a replacement.
-Probably at Vaughan Williams' prompting, the choir approached Holst, who had established a reputation as a first-rate choral trainer and teacher as director of music at St Paul's Girls' School, Hammersmith, and at Morley College.
+Probably at Vaughan Williams's prompting, the choir approached Holst, who had established a reputation as a first-rate choral trainer and teacher as director of music at St Paul's Girls' School, Hammersmith, and at Morley College.
 Holst confirmed his acceptance by letter on 16 December 1927, and it was arranged for him to start at the beginning of the new season in October 1928.
 By May 1928, however, his health had deteriorated, requiring him to withdraw his acceptance.
 With a new season fast approaching, the choir was in trouble.
 Malcolm Sargent was approached; he was interested in the role, but negotiations broke down over his insistence on using deputy choirmasters to take rehearsals that conflicted with his other engagements.

 Many choir members were already lobbying for Adrian Boult (who believed the musical director should take all rehearsals); and, following the breakdown of negotiations with Sargent, he was approached.
-Although he was already heavily committed, Boult accepted the appointment; and in June 1928, the handover from Vaughan Williams (who was elected a Vice-President of the choir) was finalised at the July 1928 AGM.
+Although he was already heavily committed, Boult accepted the appointment; and in June 1928, the handover from Vaughan Williams (who was elected a vice-president of the choir) was finalised at the July 1928 AGM.
 Although only in charge for four seasons, Boult produced performances of high quality, and introduced challenging contemporary works.
 His lasting legacy was to initiate annual complete performances of the St Matthew Passion in English, a tradition that continues to this day.

 Boult was followed in 1932 by Reginald Jacques, who had been a pupil of Hugh Allen at Oxford.
 In a stay of twenty-eight years he introduced the traditional annual Carol Concert, ensured that activities continued without a break during the Second World War, and in 1947-48 conducted the choir in its first recording – a somewhat abridged performance of the St Matthew Passion with Kathleen Ferrier as the contralto soloist.
 Despite several movements of the piece being cut, the recording still filled forty-two sides of the old style 78 rpm discs.
 Ferrier had made her debut in Messiah with the choir in 1943.